On leave 2020-21.

-Jan Hennings would welcome enquiries from prospective students interested in working on research topics in:
+Jan Hennings would welcome enquiries from prospective students interested in working on:

 - Early modern Europe